 Saturday is all about the famous outlaws and sheriffs that helped to make the west so wild; it is full to the brim of fun games and activities.

 Did you know Spaghetti Westerns got their name because they were filmed in Italy?

 Discover the many fun and exciting things to do in Tucson during your stay at The Westin La Paloma Resort & Spa.
-We'd like to be the first ones to welcome you to Tucson - our growing urban oasis in the Sonoran desert.
-Whether you're looking to delve into ancient Native American culture, want to energize yourself on the nearby hiking trails, or simply relax and enjoy our perennially sunny climate, Tucson offers an assortment of diverse and exciting excursions.
+We’d like to be the first ones to welcome you to Tucson – our growing urban oasis in the Sonoran desert.
+Whether you’re looking to delve into ancient Native American culture, want to energize yourself on the nearby hiking trails, or simply relax and enjoy our perennially sunny climate, there are plenty of things to do in Tucson that offer an assortment of diverse and exciting excursions.

 2905 E. Skyline Drive, Suite 279 (1.3 miles from the Westin La Paloma Resort)